 Bristol trainees recently used their social budget to take all the vac schemers to 'Locked in a Room', a live escape challenge in which contestants have to escape from a locked room.
 Cripes!

 Applications and assessments

-TLT receives around 700 applications each year – this figure includes both vacation scheme and direct training contract applications.
-The firm typically has 15 training contracts on offer across its offices each year.
-A minimum 300 UCAS points and 2:1 degree form the baseline criteria on the academic front.
+TLT receives around 1,200 applications each year – this figure includes both vacation scheme and direct training contract applications.
+The firm typically has 18 training contracts on offer across its offices each year.
+A minimum of 300 UCAS points and a 2:1 degree form the baseline criteria on the academic front.

-As for direct training contract applicants, those who pass the verbal reasoning test move on to the assessment day, which entails an interview with an HR member and partner, a presentation, a group exercise, and a written task.
-The firm now uses so-called 'strength-based' interviews, which are designed to discover what a candidate actually enjoys doing rather than just what they can do (which is tested in more traditional competency-based interviewing).
+As for direct training contract applicants, those who pass the verbal reasoning test will complete the video interview before moving on to the assessment day, which entails an interview with an HR member and partner, a presentation, a group exercise, and a written task.
+The firm now uses 'strength-based' interviews, which are designed to discover what a candidate actually enjoys doing rather than just what they can do (which is tested in more traditional competency-based interviewing).

-Each vac schemer is assigned to a single department for their visit, though they do have the opportunity to network with junior lawyers from the other practice areas.
-During their placement participants go through the same interview and exercises as those who attend the assessment day, minus the presentation.
+Each vac schemer is assigned to a single department for their visit, though they do have the opportunity to network with associates and partners from the other practice areas.
+During their placement participants go through the same interview and exercises as those who attend the assessment day, minus the presentation and written exercise.

 How to wow